“Nengajō” (New Year Cards)Society Culture

 The practice of sending New Year greetings is believed to date back to the eighth century in Japan, but there is no record of who sent the first greeting or when.
 The custom is thought to have grown out of the social convention of sending written seasonal salutations when people were unable to make personal visits.
 Today nengajō, or New Year’s cards, fulfill a similar role to the Christmas card in other countries, although they are sent out in much larger numbers and typically come in the form of postcards.
 On average, each household will receive around 50–100 nengajō.
-Production of nengajō postcards by Japan Post, a major supplier, peaked in 2003 at 4.4 billion; as of 2015 it has declined to 3.3 billion.
-At the same time, an increasing number of people are printing their own cards or using Internet services that take on the job of printing and sending them.
+Production of the postcards by Japan Post, a major supplier, peaked in 2003 at 4.4 billion and has gradually declined as more people print their own cards or use Internet services that take on the job of printing and sending them.

 Post offices, convenience stores, and stationery stores start selling nengajō in early November.
-The cards often feature a picture of the eto (zodiacal animal) for the year ahead—in 2016, this will be the monkey—although some are plain or just have a written greeting.
-Japan Post sells its postcards at a standard ¥52, including postage, and also offers themed stamps for people who make their own cards.
+The cards often feature a picture of the eto (zodiacal animal) for the year ahead, although some are plain or have a printed greeting.
+Japan Post sells its postcards at a standard ¥63, including postage, and also offers themed stamps for people who make their own cards.

-Rather than deliver them early, post offices hold on to nengajō cards so they can distribute them on the morning of January 1.
+Rather than deliver cards early, post offices hold on to nengajō and distribute them on the morning of January 1.
 In a traditional ritual of the New Year period, workers and temporary staff at the more than 20,000 post offices around the country hold an early morning ceremony before taking bundles of cards to local households by van, motorbike, or bicycle.

 Staff at an Osaka post office set out to deliver nengajō on January 1, 2015, to the familiar strains of the Raiders of the Lost Ark theme.

 Japan Post nengajō have lottery numbers printed at the bottom.
 The chance of winning a small prize is another fun part of receiving cards.
-In 2015, prizes included ¥10,000 in cash, locally produced goods from around the country, and stamps with pictures of sheep—the eto for the year.
+In 2020, prizes include tickets to Olympic events like the opening and closing ceremonies, e-cash for online shopping, ¥300,000 in cash, regionally produced goods from around the country, and postage stamps printed with pictures of mice—the zodiac animal for the year.

 People post cards ahead of time so that they will arrive during the first week of the New Year.
 To ensure they are delivered on January 1, it is necessary to post them between December 15 and 25.